 Our customer base includes direct customers, original equipment manufacturers (OEMs) and distributors.
-In fiscal year 2018, 2017, and 2016, the Company had two customers that comprised 10% or more of net sales.
+For fiscal years 2019, 2018, and 2017, the Company had two customers that comprised 29%, 33%, and 35% of net sales, respectively.
 Both of these customers are distributors.

-These customers purchase our products from time to time through purchase orders, and we do not have any agreements that obligate our customers to purchase products in the future from us.
-Our agreements with our distributor customers do not prohibit them from purchasing or offering products or services that compete with ours.
+These customers, like our other customers, purchase our products from time to time through purchase orders.
+We do not have any agreements that obligate our customers to purchase products in the future from us.
+Our agreements with our distributor customers do not prohibit them from purchasing or offering products or services that compete with ours